 Pros: Here is how L.L.
 Bean describes its warranty:

-Even returning something via the guarantee is easy — on the returns pages of the website, fill out an exchange form, send the item back to L.L.
-Bean, and it will replace the item with no questions asked.
+Even returning something via the guarantee is easy — on the returns pages of the website, fill out an exchange form and send the item back to L.L.
+Bean.
 Another option is to visit one of its stores — there are about 30 nationwide.
-I took my broken L.L.
-Bean suitcase to the King of Prussia store last year to get a replacement.

 Cons: You’ll need to pay to ship your item back to L.L.
 Bean if you can’t visit a store.
 At least with coats, styles seem to change often, so exchanging a coat on warranty has never allowed me to get the same coat twice.
 This winter I returned a 3-year-old coat.
 Despite following the washing instructions, the coat would not come clean.
 L.L.
 Bean no longer made that style of coat, and the replacement I chose cost $30 more, so I had to pay the difference.